-Another method of reservation of seats both for the majority and the minority has been suggested by the promoters of what is called the "Sind Pact".
+Another method of reservation of seats both for the "sind Pact" method suggested by the promoters of what is called the "Sind Pact".
 This method is thus described in clause 5 of the "Pact":-

-"In order to make the system of joint electorates truly effective, there shall be one common electoral roll for each constituency and the election of Muslim and non-Muslim, representatives should be held separately but on the same day, so that the whole electorate, Muslim and non-Muslim shall have the right and opportunity to vote at both these electrons separately, whereby the members so elected shall have been returned by the entire constituency and not only by the voters of their own communities".
+"In order to make the system of joint electorates truly effective, there shall be one common electoral roll for each constituency and the election of Muslim and non-Muslim representatives should be held separately but on the same day, so that the whole electorate, Muslim and non-Muslim, shall have the right and opportunity to vote at both these elections separately, whereby the members so elected shall have been returned by the entire constituency and not only by the voters of their own communities".